 Getting kids more involved in meal prep requires adult supervision, but it can be fun – and it’s great family time.
 Also, kids’ excitement about getting to do new things in the kitchen can be contagious.

-Check out the ideas below about how to get kids involved kids, from toddlers to teens.
+Check out the ideas below about how to include and engage kids and youth, from toddlers to teens.

 - Rinse fruits and veggies and put in a colander or bowl

 - Stir batter (with help and reminders at first – “keep the spoon touching the bottom of the bowl”)

 - Learn colors and help pick out fruits for fruit salad – (“Can you get me one green fruit and one red fruit from the bowl?”)

 - Help roll out dough and cut out cookies with cookie cutters

 - Sprinkle a set amount of spices, salt, or sugar onto food.
 If the sprinkling is uneven, start with recipes that will be stirred after the sprinkling!

 - Mash potatoes, sweet potatoes, beans, avocado, bananas, etc with a fork or potato masher.